macosta2015/PyBer_Analysis/README.md

 ## Three business recommendations to the CEO
-### 1. The urban cities are the ones that create the most profit.
-We need to focus on those ones.
+### 1. The urban cities are the ones that create the less profit.
+The fares are huge!
-### 2. Send more drivers to the Urban cities, this is where the highest fares are.
+### 2. Send more drivers to the Rural cities, this is where the fares are the lowest so profits are higher.
-### 3. Maybe increase the fare price to the rural areas so that it can math up the urban and the suburban.
+### 3. Maybe decrease the fare price to the urban areas so that it can math up the rural and the suburban.